aloubyansky/playground/README.md

 One of the utilities included is a multi module release detector.
-It is a best-effort (not 100% accurate) utility that is trying to identify the origin (e.g. a git repo or another ID) of the artifacts that are listed as managed dependencies and in case multiple releases with the same origin are detected in the same BOM it reports them as conflicts.
+It is a best-effort (not 100% accurate) utility that is trying to identify the origin (e.g. a git repo or another ID) of the artifacts from the effective set of the project's managed dependencies and in case multiple releases from the same origin are detected it reports them as conflicts.

 NOTE: the utility will be resolving every managed dependency as part of the analyses!